jnga/ReadableMail/README.md

 2. Build the project in Packages.

-3. At the command line, run the createdmg.sh script with a version number.
+3. At the command line, from the installer directory, run the createdmg.sh script with a version number.
 Example: ./createdmg.sh 1.0